Radionom/function-foundry-radionom/packages/tools/file/csv/docs.md

 ### getCsvFileColumnsSync

 Gets the columns of a csv file.
-Always call before appending to csv file, to know which
+Always call before appending to csv file, to know which structure to use

+Properties:

+-   `path` (string)

+### readCsvFileSync

+Reads data from a csv file into an array of objects, each object representing a row

+Properties:

+-   `path` (string)